parrajustin/obsidian-drive-sync/README.md

 - If there are multiple files with overlapping file paths then it is a race to see who reads and writes first.

 - For encrpytion only the file data is encrypted.
 The size, modification and creation time, full file name, and other metadata is stored in plain text.

+- Some bug around modified time when download from cloud